codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Examples-6026.md

 mysql> SHOW TABLES;
 ```

-Display the `cars` table columns and data types:
+Display the `cars` table columns and data types using dot syntax:

 ```
 mysql> SHOW COLUMNS FROM EPCars.cars;